Chronic Cough

 Most causes of chronic cough will be benign and multifactorial in origin.
 Exacerbating or causal factors include tobacco smoking, laryngopharyngeal reflux, allergy, fungal infection, rhinosinusitis, obstructive sleep apnoea, asthma and other lung pathology.
 A group of cardiac medications called ACE inhibitors may also cause a chronic dry cough.

 As part of the history, you may be asked to fill out validated questionnaires related to voice and chronic cough.
-This will help us assess the severity of your symptoms and provide us with a baseline against which to compare improvement from therapeutic interventions.
+This will help the specialists at our ENT Clinic assess the severity of your symptoms and provide us with a baseline against which to compare improvement from therapeutic interventions.

 An examination of the larynx via nasal endoscopy is very important to exclude growths on the vocal folds (VFs) that may be triggering the cough.
 It will also demonstrate stigmata of other conditions like laryngopharyngeal reflux.
 Examination of vocal fold motion whilst breathing may in some cases demonstrate dys-coordinated vocal fold opening with respiration (normally the vocal folds move apart when you breathe in or out) called paradoxical vocal fold motion.
 Other more subtle motion defects can only be visualised after performing video stroboscopy which we perform routinely when assessing the larynx.